May 17th, 2020 by admin

 Not to give you any terrible ideas ???? the takeaway is up to a dozen people would be fine.
 That means almost all families, even the Brady Bunch.

 2. Business Applications

 We are also extremely fortunate that the cloud has penetrated the market to the extent that it has.
-Office 365, Salesforce, Quickbooks, almost every major business software provider offers a cloud solution part and parcel to on-premise.
+Office 365, Salesforce, QuickBooks, and almost every major business software provider offer a cloud solution part and parcel to on-premise.
 This means most employees will be able to use the same tools and data to do their jobs.
-You might need to push some data to cloud storage solutions like Dropbox, or make some changes in how you deploy/use applications.
+You might need to push some data to cloud storage solutions like Dropbox or make some changes in how you deploy/use applications.

 There might be some hangups here, but they need to be dealt with on a case-by-case basis by DevOps/IT.